lucasnell/pranga/lessons.md

 During class:

+1. Go over course outline and syllabus
-1. Set aside some time in the beginning to finish and troubleshoot above.
+2. Set aside some time in the beginning to finish and troubleshoot above.
-2. Go over git and GitHub basics: what are they, why useful, etc.
+3. Go over git and GitHub basics: what are they, why useful, etc.
   * take from the beginning of
     <https://www.lucasnell.com/resources/github-rstudio/>
   * another good source of info: <https://happygitwithr.com/>
-3. Fork template repo and clone to local machine:
+4. Fork template repo and clone to local machine:
    <https://github.com/lucasnell/pranga-template>
-4. Go over Markdown format:
+5. Go over Markdown format:
    <https://www.markdownguide.org/basic-syntax/>
-5. Students edit `README.md` in their new repo, commit, and push to GitHub
+6. Students edit `README.md` in their new repo, commit, and push to GitHub
-6. If doing group projects have some time to make groups and chat about project, and then talk to us about the projects.
+7. If doing group projects have some time to make groups and chat about project, and then talk to us about the projects.
-7. If doing solitary projects - 15 minutes to hash out their ideas and talk to us about their ideas.
+8. If doing solitary projects - 15 minutes to hash out their ideas and talk to us about their ideas.

-## Day 2
+## Week 1, Day 2

 Before class:

 * Figure out project idea
+* Finish editing top-level README
-* Add other files (not necessarily data) to your repo
+* Add files (not data unless you have permission!) to your repo

 During class: